ehzhang/HELPq/ORGANIZERS.md

 If a Hacker comes to the table saying that the mentor hasn't found them you should be able to see which mentor claimed their ticket in the admin panel and track them down.
 Likewise you have hackers emails so if a hacker goes MIA and the contact info they were forced to provide doesn't work, then they could potentially be looked up in LCS. but if they don't come to the mentor table then the issue probably wouldn't be serious enough to warrant that

 ## Notes
 There should probably be someone at the mentor table with admin access at all times, unless the mentor table is closed.
 In cause there are issues I Will provide some Paper backup forms additional copies may need to be made.
 I will provide my phone number in the event there is an issue and I can't be found.
 If you think I'm asleep then wake me up, I live on college ave And I'll likely be there almost the whole event.
-In the event we need to go to paper backup I will have forms on standby at the mentor table and the process will be very similar to the online one, but with paper.
+In the event we need to go to paper backup I will have forms on standby  at the mentor table.
+The form is also [here](https://github.com/HackRU/helpq/blob/master/paperBackup.pdf) on github and the process will be very similar to the online one, but with paper.